Colleges within universities in the United Kingdom: University of London

-The University of London also has three Central Academic Bodies: the School of Advanced Study, the University of London Institute in Paris (ULIP), and the University of London Worldwide, which are under the direct control of the central University and are not considered colleges.
+The University of London also has three central academic bodies: the School of Advanced Study, the University of London Institute in Paris (ULIP), and the University of London Worldwide, which are under the direct control of the central university and are not considered member institutions.
+The School of Advanced Study and ULIP are both listed bodies as institutions of a university (as was the University Marine Biological Station Millport).